Pollsters Who Called 2016 Race Make 2020 Prediction

 Cahaly alleged that electoral manipulation could benefit Biden, stating that he is “very concerned about voter fraud, especially in Pennsylvania.”

 The pollster has previously argued that most surveys underestimate Trump’s support.
-In an interview last week, he suggested that “shy” voters could propel the commander-in-chief to victory.
+In an interview last week, he suggested that “shy” voters could propel the president to victory.

 According to Cahaly, many voters are reluctant to express support for polarizing and controversial politicians like Trump, so they mislead pollsters.

-He said that “especially when dealing with a live caller, the person being asked the questions will craft their answer in a way that puts them in the best light to the person asking the question.”
+“Especially when dealing with a live caller, the person being asked the questions will craft their answer in a way that puts them in the best light to the person asking the question,” he said.

 As reported by USA Today, latest polling suggests that Trump has made gains in some swing states, but Biden is still ahead in 10 of them.